.webp)

 - Product bundles

-Beyond efficiency, a chatbot for retail must deliver a positive customer experience.
+Beyond efficiency, a retail chatbot must deliver a positive customer experience.

-CSAT scores and sentiment analysis help retailers understand how customers perceive chatbot interactions and whether adjustments are needed.
+CSAT scores help retailers understand how customers perceive chatbot interactions and whether adjustments are needed.

 An engaging, helpful chatbot boosts satisfaction, while a frustrating one can drive customers away.